Pylons/pyramid/docs/narr/project.rst

    point refers to a ``app`` function in the ``mypackage.run`` module".
 If indeed if you open up the ``run.py`` module generated within the ``myproject`` package, you'll see a ``app`` function.
-   This is the function called :term:`PasteDeploy` when the ``paster serve`` command is invoked against our application.
+   This is the function called by :term:`PasteDeploy` when the ``paster serve`` command is invoked against our application.
 It accepts a global configuration object and *returns* an instance of our application.

 The ``use`` setting is the only setting required in the ``[app:main]`` section unless you've changed the callable referred to by the